ncagle/DNS-over-HTTPS/HTTP3.md

 - `CURLINFO_CONNECT_TIME_T` and `CURLINFO_APPCONNECT_TIME_T` don't work (at least with quiche) [#4516](https://github.com/curl/curl/issues/4516)

 If you find other things that don't work, add them here (with details) or [file them as an issue](https://github.com/curl/curl/issues)!

+## HTTP/3 tests

+We don't have any HTTP/3 testing at all in the test suite.
+One approach to get it going, is probably to use a h3<=>h1 proxy so that we can keep using `sws` for the backend HTTP contents etc. We have this setup working for h2.